stefanspringer1/SwiftXML/README.md

 A library written in Swift to process XML.

-This library is published under the Apache License 2.0.
+This library is published under the Apache License v2.0 with Runtime Library Exception.

 ```Swift
 let transformation = XTransformation {